tridentstream/mediaserver/UNORGANIZED-DOCS.rst

 The frontpage on the webinterface looks weird / empty / I want it changed.
     I'm not sure what to do exactly about the front page.
-It can be customized to do about anything.
+It can (technically) be customized to do about anything.

 How do I trigger a rescan externally?